KQM-git/TCL/characters/hydro/xingqiu.md

 | GU | 1A |

 * **Sword Rain** damage calculation does not snapshot.
-* Each **Sword Rain** wave follows common ICD theory, so waves with 2 and 3 swords will apply Hydro once and waves with 5 swords\(C6\) will apply Hydro twice
+* Each **Sword Rain** wave follows common ICD theory, so waves with 2 and 3 swords will apply Hydro once and waves with 5 swords\(C6\) will apply Hydro twice.
+* After burst ends there is a small window where the hydro application of the orbitals can still activate.
 {% endtab %}
 {% endtabs %}